 A diversified portfolio of risk assets is maintained and a system to conduct regular analysis of the portfolio so as to ensure ongoing control of risk concentrations is in place.
 A conservative policy for provisioning in respect of non-performing advances is followed.
 Management Information System (MIS) is being upgraded with introduction of Credit Risk Management System, which would enhance the capabilities of the bank to manage and measure the credit risk inherent in all on- and off-balance sheet activities.

-are undertaken at a single point.
-The country exposures are monitored on half yearly iv) The following tools are used for credit risk management/ mitigation -
+iv) The following tools are used for credit risk management/ mitigation -

 Credit Approving Authority - Delegation of Powers